Milestone 01: The Perceptron (1958)

 The Aha Moment: Learning IS the Intelligence

-What’s the difference?
+What’s missing?
 Not the model.
 Not the data.
 The learning loop.

 output = model(input) # YOUR code computes